What is affiliate marketing?

-Affiliate marketing is the system of a publisher sending web visitors to an online retailer, and receiving a percentage of the sales referred.
+Affiliate marketing is the system of a digital publisher sending visitors to an online retailer and receiving a percentage of the sales referred.

 Affiliate marketing is a type of performance-based marketing in which a business rewards one or more affiliates for each visitor or customer brought by the affiliate’s own marketing efforts.

 The basic step-by-step of how affiliate marketing works for publishers:

 - Place your unique affiliate links on your website or wherever you can online (social media etc)

 - Earn commissions from sales made via customers you send

 If you’re a retailer looking for sales here’s how affiliate marketing works for retailers.

 How much money can I earn from affiliate programs?

 It varies wildly, how long is a piece of string?
 It all depends on the access to potential clickers of your affiliate links, the niche, the company you’re promoting, how targeted the campaign is, and of course a bit of lady luck also.